 - Administer tests during the days specified for each content by the LAC within the MSDE testing window. - Follow the directions and read the scripts in the TAM verbatim to students.
-Translated scripts in Spanish are available on https://support.mdassessments.com/. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (refer to Section 2.3). - Provide students with all required test materials as listed in the TAM. - Prevent the use of prohibited materials (refer to Section 2.3) during testing Sections.
+Translated scripts in Spanish are available under the Resources section on the MCAP portal at https://support.mdassessments.com/. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (refer to Section 2.3). - Provide students with all required test materials as listed in the TAM.

+• Prevent the use of prohibited materials (refer to Section 2.3) during testing Sections.
 Note that results may be invalidated for students who use cell phones or other prohibited electronic devices during a test Section, including after a student turns in their test materials, and during a break (see exception listed in Section 2.2.1).